 The people pushing these projects use inflammatory rhetoric and made up "facts" to convince decision-makers that there is an "epidemic" of pedestrian and cyclist deaths due to speeding cars, and that arterial road diets are the only way to make streets safer for all users.
 Neither assertion is true.
+Especially not when safer bikeways could be installed on adjacent, lower volume streets, making cycling more accessible for riders of all abilities, without all the other negative effects on communities.
 Read on for the real story.

 Arterial Road Diet proponents have a track record of misapplying data and straight out making things up to support their "cars are bad" narrative.
 Some examples: